TLRKiliann/sveltekit-tutorial/sk-loading-data/README.md

 ## Layout

-To see all features from db.json with product by id, we need to set a layout.
+To see features from `db.json` with product by id, we need to set layouts.

 Look at products folder!